Mikehem/AgentVerse/SprintAgentLens/frontend-planning/CONVERSATION_FEATURES_MOCKUPS.md

 ## 📋 Overview

 I've created comprehensive mockups for displaying all conversation features in the Sprint Agent Lens frontend.
-These designs are based on the enhanced Agent Lens SDK with OPIK-style decorators and contextvars-based threading support.
+These designs are based on the enhanced Agent Lens SDK with Master-style decorators and contextvars-based threading support.

 ## 🎨 Design System Used